 Here at Children's Home Network, we couldn't be prouder of the children and families who have unlocked their potential and experiencing.
 Whether it's through our Kid's Village, Adolescents in Motherhood, Kinship Services, or Fostering Families team, all the lives we touch have the potential to be transformed.

-Sara's New Beginning
+Victoria's New Beginning

 Linda and her husband were asked to take in their two-month-old granddaughter, Samantha.
 Little did they know it would take four years to finalize her adoption.
 Linda was excited when she found information in the local paper that a Kinship Services program was coming to Pasco County.
 She was thrilled to meet people who were “in the same boat,” as she was.
 She found it was informative and learned about many other resources available in the area.
 The group has helped Linda get through the process step by step and continues to help guide Linda as Samantha grows.